grafalex82/hellozigbee/doc/part6_join_zigbee_network.md

    ZPS_eAplAibSetApsUseExtendedPanId(0);
 ```

 Yes, the device will reconnect to the network on every boot, but we will deal with this later.
-By the way, on the zigbee2mqtt side, you also need to remove the device from the network by sending a message to the `zigbee2mqtt/bridge/request/device/remote` topic with the content `{“id”:”0x00158d0002b501a7”, “force”:true}` (or delete the device via the Z2M dashboard, checking the ‘force remove' box)
+By the way, on the zigbee2mqtt side, you also need to remove the device from the network by sending a message to the `zigbee2mqtt/bridge/request/device/remote` topic with the content `{"id":"0x00158d0002b501a7", "force":true}` (or delete the device via the Z2M dashboard, checking the ‘force remove' box)

 After some polishing, the network joining process looks something like this.

 ![](images/console6.png)

-Let’s find out what’s going on here.
+Let's find out what's going on here.

 First of all, we are told that the device has joined the network.
 Then it is followed by a series of `DATA_CONFIRM` and `DATA_ACK` events.
 If we look at the documentation we can learn that